ridvanappabugis/oeis-A111133/README.md

 # A recursive, memoized implementation of the series A111133

-Implementation based on the series "Number of partitions of n into at least two distinct parts." http://oeis.org/A111133
+Implementation based on the series "Number of partitions of n into at least two distinct parts." http://oeis.org/A111133 Base code is from my brother's coding challenge he did, this repo is an optimization in Java for larger number computations due to the original codes rather large space complexity.

 ### Mathematical definition